Quick Links

 Music

-This half term in music, our focus is on calypso music and percussion instruments.
+This half term in music, our focus is on body and tuned percussion.
 Through this unit of work, pupils will be learning about the history of calypso music, why it is important and how to play percussion instruments.

 Learning Challenges: